Innovation and Research

 The University of Leicester has developed strong multidisciplinary research and innovation in a number of key areas related to forensic science.
 Much of this work is led by academics who have international reputations in their field.

-The Alec Jeffreys Forensic Science Institute can provide you with access to these resources, which include expertise in social as well as natural sciences.
+The Alec Jeffreys Forensic Science Unit can provide you with access to these resources, which include expertise in social as well as natural sciences.

 Recent areas of innovation include: